airshipit/airshipctl/docs/source/providers/cluster_api_docker.md

 **Create a workload cluster, with control plane and worker nodes**

-> airshipctl phase apply controlplane
+> airshipctl phase run controlplane

-> airshipctl phase apply workers
+> airshipctl phase run workers

-Note: `airshipctl phase apply initinfra` is not used because all the provider components are initialized  using `airshipctl cluster init`
+Note: `airshipctl phase run initinfra-ephemeral` is not used because all the provider components are initialized  using `airshipctl cluster init`

 The phase `initinfra` is included just to get `validate docs` to